data-science-infinity/data-science-infinity.github.io/_posts/2021-11-02-A-B-Test-in-Python.md

 OUTPUT:
 As our p-value of 0.16 is higher than our acceptance_criteria 0.05, we retain the null hypothesis and conclude that: There is no relationship between the mailer type and signup rate.
 They are independent.
 ```
+#### OUR RESULTS

+For the data we have so far, we can see that it's not nessecary to spend money for the expensive mailing and keep the simpler and cheeper one.

+---
+References

+Andrew Jones, Data Science Infinity Course, https://www.data-science-infinity.com/

+---